19 May 2024

 Worcester Marathon, Half Marathon and 10K

-Both longer race distances start at 9:30am in Offerton Lane, a five-minute walk from the Rugby Club.
+Both longer race distances start at 9:30am in Offerton Lane.
 The Full Marathon takes in two laps of the loop around beautiful rural lanes.
-The Half accompanies the Full for the first lap before splitting away at 11 miles and heading back where both races finish in front of the Worcester Warriors Ground.
+The Half accompanies the Full for the first lap before splitting away just after 11 miles and heading back to the finish, which this year is at Worcester Rugby Club, not at Sixways

-10K finishers will receive a medal and the race starts at 10am.
+10K finishers will receive a medal and next year will also receive a race T-shirt – this race starts at 10am.